- AAMA Releases 2018/2019 Industry Review and Forecast

 In the residential market, 2018 new construction demand for entry doors grew by 3.8 percent.
 Meanwhile, entry door remodeling and replacement demand, which continues to represent a significantly larger share of total demand, grew at 1.9 percent.
 The total market grew by 2.5 percent versus 017 and is expected to grow by 1.5 percent in 2019.

 In 2017, non-residential construction demand for entry doors grew by 1.5 percent.
 Total volume increased to 2.6 million units.
 Looking forward, growth is expected to continue at 2.5 percent in 2019 and 1.0 percent in 2020.

 Residential skylights closed the year with a growth rate of 4 percent over 2017 volume.
 New construction and remodeling and replacement skylight market segments saw similar levels of growth.

 Additional and more detailed information on the residential and commercial fenestration markets is contained in the AAMA 2017/2018 Study of the U.S. Market for Windows, Doors and Skylights (published in May 2018), which includes all of the items listed below, now including this new, latest statistical review and forecast.

 - AAMA U.S. Industry Channel Distribution Report profiles the residential and non-residential market for windows and doors as it flows through the identified distribution channels.

 - AAMA U.S. Industry Market Size Report quantifies residential and non-residential market volumes, both historic and projected.

 - AAMA U.S. Industry Regional Statistical Review and Forecasts detail information on trends and product relationships.

-The updated AAMA 2016/2017 U.S. Industry Statistical Review and Forecast, as well as the other reports listed above, is available for purchase online from the online AAMA Online Store.
+The updated AAMA 2018/2019 U.S. Industry Statistical Review and Forecast, as well as the other reports listed above, are available for purchase online from the online AAMA Online Store.

 and educational programs for the fenestration industry.SM